InsightReactions/TinyLlama/README.md

   - LLM Prompting
   - TinyLlama technical install guide
 - Tiny Llama Website (tlweb) plugin add/remove gallery on the device landing page to manage the system configuration
+- Civit.ai native integration

 ## Minimum System Requirements

 To run Tiny Llama in it's default-supported configuration:
 - CPU: 4-cores or more
-- System RAM: at least 12GB
+- System RAM: at least 16GB
 - GPU: NVIDIA GPUs only, 12GB VRAM or higher is necessary to enjoy AI products offered by Tiny Llama's default configuration at full-speed
 - Storage: SSD, 250GB or more is recommended
 - Wired internet connectivity during setup, wired LAN connectivity afterwards